robbutcher2001/java-docker-hey-world/README.md

 docker build -t heyworld .
 ```

+*NOTE:* you might need to sudo on Ubuntu.

 This will:
 - Pull down a Java 8 + Maven + Tomcat 8 Docker image.
 - Copy over the source code from the _butch-hello-world_ directory.